The American Vineyard Foundation (AVF) is

 Education & Outreach Guidelines:

 Regular education and outreach efforts are highly valued to keep the industry well informed with research progress and results.
-These efforts may include, but are not limited to: articles in trade publications, presentations at venues such as: Unified Symposium, ASEV, the UCD Wine & Wine Grape Research Seminar, Wine Business Monthly Trade Shows, “Research On the Road Seminars,” webinars and other online communications and progress report summaries for AVF web-posting etc… The level of PI education and outreach activity will be taken into close consideration when AVF Review Committees are evaluating proposals for continuing projects/research in progress.
+These efforts may include but are not limited to: articles in trade publications, presentations at venues such as Unified Symposium, ASEV, the UCD Wine & Wine Grape Research Seminar, Wine Business Monthly Trade Shows, “Research On the Road Seminars,” webinars and other online communications.
+The level of PI education and outreach activity will be taken into consideration when AVF Review Committees are evaluating proposals for continuing projects and research in progress.

 Review Process: